USS SEAWOLF SSN 21

 August 14, SSN 21 made a brief stop off Dutch Harbor, Unalaska Island, Alaska, for personnel transfer after recently transited the Bering Strait.

-August 21, USS Seawolf moored at Delta Pier North on Naval Base Kitsap-Bremerton following a six-month North Atlantic deployment.
+August 21, USS Seawolf moored at Berth 2, Delta Pier on Naval Base Kitsap-Bremerton following a six-month North Atlantic deployment.

 October 25, 2016 Cmdr.
 Christopher T. George relieved Cmdr Jeffrey M. Bierley as the 9th CO of Seawolf during a change-of-command ceremony at the Naval Base Kitsap-Bangor Chapel.